filipomarcellino/doomPostsAnalysis/scripts/data-labelling/ReadMe.md

 pip3 install ollama (python library)

-proceed to run python script
+proceed to run python script (testollama just for talking to it in terminal)